-Gradually, the surviving ministers died off one by one until, by the mid-20th century, no ordained ministers remained and the sacraments of the Catholic Apostolic Church could no longer be celebrated.
+Gradually, the surviving ministers died off until, by the mid-20th century, no ordained ministers remained and the sacraments of the Catholic Apostolic Church could no longer be celebrated.
 Surviving followers of the Catholic Apostolic Church could still meet for worship and prayer, but they could not continue the elaborate Liturgy that required ordained ministers.

 Adherents were encouraged to share in the public worship of other Christian bodies, such as the Church of England.
 The Catholic Apostolic Church entered a ‘Time of Silence’.
 Many of the Catholic Apostolic buildings were sold off or leased.
 Today, the only active Catholic Apostolic congregation is this one, on the banks of the canal.